 - It’s easy to use.
 Simply mix one teaspoon of baking soda with one teaspoon of Epsom salts to create an effective treatment for powdery mildew.

 A drawback to using baking soda is that it will alter the pH levels of your plants, which can in turn cause iron to become less soluble and thus less available to your crops.
-In this case, a plant supplement that’s rich in iron, such as True Organics™ Sensi Cal-Mag Xtra®, can help ensure your crops receive the micronutrients they need to thrive.
+In this case, a plant supplement that’s rich in iron, such as OG Organics™ Sensi Cal-Mag Xtra®, can help ensure your crops receive the micronutrients they need to thrive.

 4. Potassium Bicarbonate